dinakaranonline/blog/_posts/2020-07-05-How-to-find-useful-content-to-read-on-a-daily-basis.md

 Over the last one year, I kind of getting a hang on finding and refining on a reading routine.
 There are 2 parts to it.
 Finding interesting content on a regular basis without too much effort and other is to build a reading routine.

-## My Sources of Content Discovery
+## Finding Interesting Content to Read

 ### 1. Twitter